 The obvious answer is you want someone who has had a lot of experience with dental implant surgery as well as general oral surgery.
 A Periodontist is an obvious choice.
-These types of dentists complete 3 year post doctoral residencies in the surgical disciplines of dentistry.
+These types of dentists complete 3-year post-doctoral residencies in the surgical disciplines of dentistry.

 A simple analogy that I like to use is that it is like playing golf.
 The more you do it the better you get at it.
 You develop consistency and instincts that guide your play.
 Placing implants is similar.
 If it is a discipline that you engage in day in and day out your results become consistent.
-That is not to say someone with a great deal of experience will never make mistakes its just to say that they will not be made as often.
+That is not to say someone with a great deal of experience will never make mistakes it is just to say that they will not be made as often.

 The majority of dental implant therapy is carried out under the guise of the team approach.
-The general dentist would refer the placement of the dental implants to a surgical specialist.
+The general dentist would refer to the placement of the dental implants to a surgical specialist.
 Once that treatment was completed, the surgical specialist would refer the patient back to the general dentist’s office for the restoration of the dental implants.
 The team approach is the most ideal model for dental implant therapy because all the aspects of the patients treatment are handled by the most qualified professionals – surgery performed by surgeons, restorations performed by dentists.

 In conclusion, experience and knowledge in dental implant surgery, should be the major criteria in who should perform dental implant surgery.
 Experienced defined as several hundred implant placements if not over a thousand and someone who does it routinely.
 3D cone beam or similar technology should be used for diagnosis and treatment planning.

 The success rate indicates the proportion of all the system’s implants that have been integrated into the bone and function without problems.
 Dental implants from the quality assured companies used by our specialists report a success rate of 98 to 100 percent.
 These manufacturers provide dentists with lifetime guarantees for most of their products.
-They can do this because these implants are developed in accordance with biological and biomechanical principles, and because their unique design gives the implant superior durability.
+They can do this because these implants are developed in accordance with biological and biomechanical principles and because their unique design gives the implant superior durability.

 2. How well will the bone level be maintained?

 The quality and quantity of the jawbone is an important factor in determining how well the implant grows into the bone tissue.
 It is therefore vital to retain as much of the jawbone tissue as possible for long-term functional and esthetic results.
 One known complication when an implant is inserted is what is known as marginal bone loss, which causes sinking in the area around the implant.
-Thousands of patients using implants by DENTSPLY Implants were monitored and X-rayed by independent researchers and dentists over a five-year period.
-Studies demonstrate that implants from DENTSPLY Implants result in three to four times better bone level maintenance than the accepted standard norm.
+Thousands of patients using implants by Straumann Implants were monitored and X-rayed by independent researchers and dentists over a five-year period.
+Studies demonstrate that implants from Straumann result in three to four times better bone level maintenance than the accepted standard norm.

 3. Does any scientific documentation exist?